yiqin/Plants-vs-Zombies/README.md

 * When the peashooter kills some zombies, the game would advance to the next level.
 Level #1 only has regular zombies, and iron zombies.
 Cray zombies will appears after Level #1.
 When the game is in Level #3, zombies are moving much faster.
 So be prepared.

-* Different levels come with different background music.
+* Different levels come with different background musics.